-It’s not necessary to create fresh content every day, or multiple times a day.
+It’s not necessary to create fresh content every day, or multiple times a day to get more traffic to your blog.
 Share what you’ve got.
 We invest a lot of time creating unique and inspiring content, and oddly we don’t take nearly enough time promoting it, save for a quick tweet or a Facebook post.
 Then the post seems to fade away into a black blog hole within a few days.
 Why not revisit your archives?
 If it was worth creating the content to begin with, it’s undoubtedly still valuable to your readers.

 Give something valuable away for free.

-People want free (but valuable!) stuff.
+If I’ve learned one thing, internet folks want free (but valuable!) stuff.
 Create something want-worthy, and announce everywhere you possibly can that you are giving it away for free.
-I guarantee you’ll get more traffic.
-(I repeat, it has to have value–not buy generic viagra nz necessarily monetary value, think about giving away something that will help make someone’s life easier.)
+Create a blog post for it, and/or a landing page.
+Link it to your homepage announcement bar.
+I guarantee you’ll get more traffic to your blog.
+The first freebie I ever offered helped me gain 20,000+ email subscribers.
+(I repeat, it has to have value–not necessarily monetary value, think about giving away something that will help make someone’s life easier.)

 Improve your SEO.

-You are cray if you aren’t using Pinterest (and cray if you aren’t studying how to make it your #1 social platform).
+You are cray if you aren’t using Pinterest (and cray if you aren’t studying how to make it your top growth strategy).
 Pinterest is a place where people are going to curate knowledge, visuals, inspiration.
 Basically, I see Pinterest as the place users go to find you, click on you, share you, save you.
 Yes, you.